On-Page Optimization – A Beginner’s Guide

 The Core of On-Page Optimization

-This section is without a doubt the most important part of our on-site tutorial.
+This section is without a doubt the most important part of our on-site guide.
 If you don’t learn anything else for the rest of this guide, be sure you get this part nailed down.

 Ninety percent or more of on-page optimization is getting your main keywords and variations of those keywords into your website’s/page’s: